 Do you know that there are several types of cancer that involved gastrointestinal tract?

-The stage (extent of spread) of a colorectal cancer depends on how deeply it grows into the wall and if it has spread outside the colon or rectum.
+The stage (extent of growth and spread) of a colorectal cancer depends on how deeply it invades the wall and how far it spread outside its origin.